laravel/docs/installation.md

 <a name="install-laravel"></a>
 ## Install Laravel

+### Via Composer Create-Project

+You may also install Laravel by issuing the Composer `create-project` command in your terminal:

+	composer create-project laravel/laravel

 ### Via Download

 Once Composer is installed, download the [latest version](https://github.com/laravel/laravel/archive/master.zip) of the Laravel framework and extract its contents into a directory on your server.
 Next, in the root of your Laravel application, run the `php composer.phar install` (or `composer install`) command to install all of the framework's dependencies.
 This process requires Git to be installed on the server to successfully complete the installation.

-### Via Composer Create-Project

-You may also install Laravel by issuing the Composer `create-project` command in your terminal:

-	composer create-project laravel/laravel

-Once Laravel is installed, you may update the framework using the `php composer.phar update` command.
+If you want to update the Laravel framework, you may issue the `php composer.phar update` command.

 <a name="server-requirements"></a>
 ## Server Requirements